-A Jewish slaughter house once stood nearby on the spot occupied today by a supermarket.
+A Jewish slaughter house once stood nearby on the spot which is now occupied by a supermarket.

-The committee works with the appropriate Slovakian organizations and all interested parties towards the restoration of the Suburbia and its transformation as a cultural and educational center.
-We would like to see the Suburbia preserved in its entirety in recognition of, and as a memorial to, the Jewish communities that contributed to Bardejov’s social, economic, and cultural prosperity throughout its history.
+The Mikvah, which until recently served as a building supply store, is now closed.
+We hope that the Mikvah will also be restored in the near future so that the Jewish Suburbia can be preserved in its entirety in recognition of, and as a memorial to, the Jewish communities that contributed to Bardejov’s social, economic, and cultural life throughout its history.